boobo94/boilerplate-backend-nodejs/README.md

-# maproom-monitoring-backend
+# agrogps-monitoring-backend
-The new version of monitoring platform for maproom
+The new version of monitoring platform for agrogps

 The full documentation can be read in `/docs` folder.